-Companies know the danger ransomware poses and that a successful attack is inevitable.
-If ransomware isn't detected in time, business-critical data could be encrypted, exfiltrated and posted publicly on file-sharing sites.
+Organizations know the danger ransomware poses.
+If ransomware isn't detected in time, business-critical data could be encrypted, exfiltrated and posted publicly.

 Reasons companies pay ransoms

-While many companies won't admit it, they've paid the ransom to get critical assets back.
-Companies prefer to remain silent about ransomware attacks when possible.
+Many organizations won't admit if they paid a ransom to get critical assets back.
+They prefer to remain silent about ransomware attacks whenever possible.
 This means the negotiation between threat actors and their victims is shrouded in secrecy.

 - Faster recovery time.
-If data restoration takes too long and the company faces a long, costly downtime, paying the ransom looks like the better, and cheaper, alternative.
+If data restoration takes too long and the company faces a long, costly downtime, paying the ransom might be the quicker, cheaper alternative.

 - Damage to business.
-The harm a company suffers can include revenue loss, reputational harm, etc. Announcing to customers following a data breach that a company got hit with ransomware will hurt its reputation and reduce customer confidence.
+Ransomware can cause revenue loss and reputational harm.
+Announcing that a company got hit with ransomware can also reduce customer confidence.